Is this what it’s come to?

 2. Be Mindful of When you Shop – let’s face it… if it’s the last night of the sale, you just can’t plan on getting many of the deals you’d hoped for.
 I carefully suggest you hit the sale earlier… please note that I’m NOT suggesting you sitting outside the front door at 6 am the first day of the sale! (that’s when the visions of Black Friday start popping into my head!)

 3. I mentioned it before, but placing an order is a key part of building a stockpile.
 If I want 20 boxes of dishwasher detergent, you can bet I’m going to place an order!
-If I want 5 boxes of cereal, I WON’T place an order.
+If I want 5 boxes of cereal, I probably won’t place an order unless it’s going to be a really hot item.
 Communicate with your grocery manager!
 They can become your BFF!

 4. Just ASK!
 Don’t be afraid to ask if there is more product in the back.
 Sometimes they’ve been so busy, they haven’t been able to keep up with the demand.
 It never hurts to ask.
 If they’re out…